Allegheny County Resident With Measles May Have Exposed Others

 PITTSBURGH (KDKA) — The Allegheny County Health Department says someone in the county has been diagnosed with measles and may have exposed others.

-The person may have also potentially exposed others to the measles after riding a port authority bus between Oakland and Squirrel Hill and visiting the Carnegie Mellon University campus.
+The person may have potentially exposed others to the measles after riding a Port Authority bus between Oakland and Squirrel Hill and visiting the Carnegie Mellon University campus.

 Measles is highly contagious, but symptoms don’t begin until 7-to-21 days after exposure.
 It is caused by a virus.
 Symptoms include a runny nose, red and watery eyes, cough and a high fever.
 After four days, a raised, red rash begins on the face and spreads downward to the neck, trunk and extremities.
 The rash usually lasts 4-7 days.